Elao/PhpEnums/README.md

 **Valid use-cases:**

-- Gender, civility, predictable roles and permissions, ...
+- Suit, civility, predictable roles and permissions, ...
 - A set of supported nodes in an importer, or a set of predefined attributes.
 - In a game: predefined actions, movement directions, character classes, weapon types, ...
 - Any other set of restricted elements.